 $20–$40 per month

 This all depends on how much your dog eats.
 The puppies need anywhere from ½ to ¾ of a cup of food per day.
 But when they get bigger, they will need at least a cup per day.
 A 30lb bag that runs at about $60 contains approximately 120 cups of food.
-This means that if they only eat one cup per day (they will eat more at times), that you will have to replenish once every four months.
+This means that if they only eat one cup per day (they will eat more at times), you will have to replenish once every 4 months.
 But, in all likelihood, you won’t be able to resist getting them treats as well!

 $40–$50 per month

 For a Shih Tzu, proper and frequent grooming can affect his perception.
 This can be the difference between people seeing him as a scraggly little rat, or a majestic miniature beast, situated on his recliner throne.
 A good groomer will not only bathe your pup (he needs a bath about every 3 weeks) but will keep the coat trimmed and tidy as well as keep his nails trimmed and clean.